nutonomy/nuscenes-devkit/README.md

 ```
 If you want to use another folder, specify the `dataroot` parameter of the NuScenes class (see tutorial).

-### nuScenes-panoptic
+### Panoptic nuScenes
-In August 2021 we published [nuScenes-panoptic](https://www.nuscenes.org/nuscenes) which contains the panoptic
+In August 2021 we published [Panoptic nuScenes](https://www.nuscenes.org/panoptic) which contains the panoptic labels
-labels of the point clouds for the approximately 40,000 keyframes in nuScenes.
+of the point clouds for the approximately 40,000 keyframes in nuScenes.
-To install nuScenes-panoptic, please follow these steps:
+To install Panoptic nuScenes, please follow these steps:
 - Download the dataset from the [Download page](https://www.nuscenes.org/download),
 - Extract the `panoptic` and `v1.0-*` folders to your nuScenes root directory (e.g. `/data/sets/nuscenes/panoptic`, `/data/sets/nuscenes/v1.0-*`).
 - Get the latest version of the nuscenes-devkit.